saintmalik/blog.saintmalik.me/docs/converting-images-to-webp.md

 ```

 :::info
-At the end of the day the directory path will look like this
+So at the end of the day, the directory path will look like this
 :::

 ```bash